 Single-family homes still represent the majority of the housing stock within the region with a median sale price of \$162,800 in 2018 according to Realtors Association of York & Adams County (RAYAC).
 RAYAC data reflects that approximately a third of the homes sold in 2018 were multi-family units and were on the market for an average of 18 days.
-While the region provides a range of housing types, the housing developments that have been constructed since the previous plan are all one housing type and lack connectivity to areas outside the subdivisions.
+While the region provides a range of housing types, the housing developments that have been constructed since the previous plan are predominantly single family detached homes and lack connectivity to areas outside the subdivisions.
 The lack of housing variety within a subdivision does not allow residents to age within a desired community and leaves the region susceptive to housing trends that favor one dwelling type over another.
-With the Region projected to add an additional 1,076 housing units over the next decade, the communities should consider further refinement to its zoning ordinance to accommodate more housing types within a subdivision and connectivity provisions.
+With the Region projected to add an additional 1,076 housing units over the next decade, based on York County Planning Commission projections, the communities should consider further refinement to its zoning ordinance to accommodate more housing types within a subdivision and connectivity provisions.
 Further, it is projected that the community's population growth will lie predominately in the senior populations thus reinforcing the need for housing type variety and connectivity to allow them to age in place and not leave the region.
+The Region maintains adequate space within the Region's designated growth area to accommodate the projected growth.